nerddude24/calc-mini/README.md

-# Foobar
+# calc-mini

-calc-mini is a calculator web application made for The Odin Project
+a calculator web application made for The Odin Project

 ## Running